longturn/freeciv21/docs/Manuals/Rulesets/Common/unit_type_flags.rst

   children" with "units with the ``EvacuateFirst`` unit type flag".

 :strong:`Fanatic`
   Can only be built by governments that allow them.
-Ssee :file:`civ2/governments.ruleset`, Fundamentalism government for an example.
+See :file:`civ2/governments.ruleset`, Fundamentalism government for an example.

 :strong:`FieldUnit`